DumplingsDevs/Pipelines/adr/adr-002-dispatcher-generation.md

 better performance and allows for better control over the types created by the user.
 Additionally, we plan to add configuration validators to minimize the risk of errors.

+However, it's worth noting that we have retained DispatchProxy for the following reasons:

+1. We have based our Proof of Concept (PoC) on DispatchProxy, so we already had an implementation in place.
+2. In case of any issues with generating the dispatcher using the Source Generator, we have the fallback option of using DispatchProxy, which is less error-prone.

 ## Consequences

 - Choosing the Source Generator will impact the performance and type control in our library.